-Reddit is a fantastic example of how a regular person can gain a huge amount of exposure with just a single photo.
+Reddit is a fantastic example of how a regular person can gain a tremendous amount of exposure with just a single photo.

-One of EP’s Top 20 Young Photographers in 2012, Mark Jaworski recently posted the photo below to Reddit, in the pics section.
-With over 1500 upvotes, tens of thousands of people would have seen it.
-If not hundreds of thousands.
+One of our Top 20 Young Photographers in 2012, Mark Jaworski, posted the photo below to Reddit‘s pics section.
+With over 1500 upvotes, tens of thousands of people would have seen it if not hundreds of thousands.

 With a very active comment section, Reddit links to both his website and online portfolio.
-This proved to be a great way for Mark to get his photos noticed.
+It proved to be an excellent way for Mark to get his photos noticed.

 Photography galleries are always looking for content.
-They may have 12+ shows and exhibitions a year, and not all of them planned in advance.
+They may have 12+ shows and exhibitions a year, and not all of them planned.
 They will also be looking to showcase more work in the months after this period.

 Contacting them to ask for a small exhibition saves them work and time.
 It’s not that hard to have your photos hung in small, local galleries.

-Galleries are a really easy way to earn a little bit more money and get your photos noticed.
+Galleries are an effortless way to earn a little bit more money and get your photos noticed.
 If you’ll excuse the pun, it’s all about exposure.